Malone-Disturbance-Ecology-Lab/Water_WUE/README.md

  There are three steps to execute the analysis for this project:

- 1) Preprocess Ameriflux raw data from coastal sites in the United States and prepare a dataframe to be used for the reddyproc package for further processing
+ 1) Preprocess Ameriflux raw data from coastal sites in the United States and prepare a data frame to be used for the reddyproc package for further processing
- 2) Gap fill pre proceeded ameriflux dataset using reddyproc package
+ 2) Gap-fill pre proceeded ameriflux dataset using reddyproc package
  3) Calculate GPP and Reco using the light response curve method
- 4) Calulate carbon use efficiency and water use efficiency
+ 4) Calculate carbon use efficiency and water use efficiency